PollyHannah/Phylogenomic-study/README.md

 * [alignments_species_muscle_edited_trimmed](https://github.com/PollyHannah/Phylogenomic-study/tree/main/alignments_genus_muscle5_edited_trimmed) (contains 115 files)

 Note that there are now only 30 files in the directory [alignments_family_muscle_edited_trimmed](https://github.com/PollyHannah/Phylogenomic-study/tree/main/alignments_family_muscle5_edited_trimmed_25) This is beacasue I removed the family-level alignments which contained no taxa other than megalocytivirus taxa.
 That is because there is no additional information we can get from these alignments that aren't in the genus and species level alignments.
 The directory originally contained 114 files but I deleted 84 alignments, leaving 30.

+>[!NOTE]
+> Here is where I took the ECIV sequence for a select set of orthogroups and inserted it into the re-aligned, edited and trimmed alignments.
+I inserted the ECIV gene sequence into 27 family level alignments and 51 genus level alignments.
+To work out which orthogroups matched which between OrthoFinder runs, I ran the bash script [script_match_orthogroups_2](https://github.com/PollyHannah/Phylogenomic-study/blob/main/eciv/script_match_orthogroups_2.sh).
+The script matched the sequences across OrthoFinder runs in the output file [`sequence_matches.txt`](https://github.com/PollyHannah/Phylogenomic-study/blob/main/eciv/sequence_matches.txt).
+I transformed the data in Microsoft Excel and saved the file as [`sequence_matches_2.xlsx`](https://github.com/PollyHannah/Phylogenomic-study/blob/main/eciv/sequence_matches_2.xlsx).
+To understand which alignments I chose to insert ECIV sequences into, head to the section below 'Identify genes to omit from family/genus/species trees'.

 #### 6. Assign orthogroup identities
 I assiged possible identities to orthogroups (i.e which genes they might be) by doing an NCBI BLASTp search which compares protein query sequences to a protein database.
 I did this on the command line using the BLAST+ suite.
 There is a good tutorial [here](https://conmeehan.github.io/blast+tutorial.html) on how to install and conduct a BLAST+ search.